medical research statistics

 Biomedical Research

-Autoimmune Hepatitis Facts
+About Autoimmune Hepatitis

 Autoimmune hepatitis is a disease in which the body's immune system attacks liver cells.
 This causes the liver to become inflamed (hepatitis).
 Researchers think a genetic factor may predispose some people to autoimmune diseases.